KxSystems/docs/docs/kb/websockets.md

 Basic Authentication can be passed in the char vector on opening, along with any other necessary fields such as cookies etc.

 Both client and server support permessage-deflate compression.

+[.z.wc](../ref/dotz.md#zwc-websocket-close) is used to define callback functions in the event of a client connection closing.
+This have no default action, and can be customised with user required logic.
+The callback function [.z.wo](../ref/dotz.md#zwo-websocket-open) is not used with client initiated connections.

 ### Example